colinhu123/OrbitSimu/README.md

 1. improve visualization platform (draw the Earth) --finished(have introduced in earth)

-2. improve the process of drawing
+2. improve the process of drawing -finished

 2. introduce function of thrusting